MNS University of Agriculture

 The Muhammad Nawaz Shareef University of Agriculture (MNSUAM) is a public university located in Multan, Punjab, Pakistan.
 It was established in 2012 on the initiative of Chief Minister Punjab Mian Muhammad Shahbaz Sharif.
 The university is named after Nawaz Sharif.
 The Act of Muhammad Nawaz Shareef University of Agriculture was approved in 2013.

 History

 The university was founded in 2012.
 It has a total area of 680 acres and is located at two places.
-A piece of land comprising 180 acres is allocated at mouza rangeel pur, old shujabad road, Multan, and the main campus of the university is located and another piece comprising 500 acres is allotted at Jalalpur pirwala for agriculture farm.
+A piece of land comprising 180 acres is allocated at mouza rangeel pur, University road, Multan, and the main campus of the university is located and another piece comprising 500 acres is allotted at Jalalpur pirwala for agriculture farm.